Infinite (Eminem album)

-Infinite is the debut studio album by American rapper Eminem.
-It was released on November 12, 1996, through Web Entertainment.
-Recording sessions took place at the Bass Brothers' studio, with production handled by Mr. Porter and Eminem himself.
-The album features guest vocals from fellow rappers Proof, Mr. Porter, Eye-Kyu, Three, and Thyme, as well as singer Angela Workman.
+Infinite is the debut album by the American rapper Eminem.
+It was released through WEB Entertainment on November 12, 1996.
+Recording sessions took place at the Bass Brothers' studio, with production on the album handled by Denaun Porter and Eminem himself.
+The album features guest vocals from fellow Detroit-native rappers Proof, Porter, Eye-Kyu, Moe Men-E, Three and Thyme, as well as the New York–based singer Angela Workman.

-Physical copies of Infinite were released on cassette and vinyl, and Eminem sold the copies from the trunk of his car in Detroit.
-It is not officially available on any online music stores and only the title track "Infinite" has been made available on Spotify.
-On November 17, 2016, five days after the 20th anniversary of the album, Eminem posted a remix of the title track that was remastered, made by the Bass Brothers, to his Vevo channel, releasing it digitally for the first time.
-Retrospectively, the album received mixed reviews from music critics—it was a commercial failure, selling around 1000 copies.
-They are highly valued, however, since the album was made before Eminem was signed to Interscope and Aftermath.
+Physical copies of Infinite were released on cassette and vinyl, and Eminem sold them from the trunk of his car in Detroit.
+The album is not available at any online music stores and only the title track, "Infinite", was made available on Spotify 20 years later.
+On November 17, 2016, five days after the 20th anniversary of the album, the official Eminem YouTube channel posted a remix of the title track, made by the Bass Brothers, releasing it digitally for the first time.
+Retrospectively, the album has received mixed reviews from music critics.
+It was a commercial failure, selling around 70 out of around 1,000 copies made as claimed by Mathers in his book The Way I Am.
+Since the album was made before Eminem garnered mainstream attention and signed to Interscope Records and Dr. Dre's Aftermath Entertainment, physical copies have appreciated in value.

 Background and recording

-In 1992, Eminem signed with FBT Productions, which had been run by Jeff and Mark Bass; they are known as the Bass Brothers.
-Eminem also held a minimum-wage job that involved cooking and washing dishes at Gilbert's Lodge restaurant in St. Clair Shores for some time.
+In 1992, Eminem signed a deal with FBT Productions, a record label run by Jeff and Mark Bass, who are known as the Bass Brothers.
+Eminem also held a minimum-wage jobs that involved cooking and washing dishes at Gilbert's Lodge restaurant in St. Clair Shores for some time.
 Inspired by Tupac Shakur's Me Against the World and Nas's Illmatic, Eminem began writing Infinite.
-After the birth of his daughter Hailie, 23-year-old Eminem headed to the Bass Brothers basement to record the album.
-The album was completed by the summer of 1996 and was released on Web Entertainment in the fall.
+After the birth of his daughter, Hailie, Eminem headed to the Bass Brothers basement to record the album.
+The album was completed by the summer of 1996 and was released in the autumn of that same year on Web Entertainment.

 Eminem was encouraged by others for the album, noted to sound like Nas and AZ.
 Mr. Porter produced the majority of the album, while Proof programmed the drums.